A new determination of higher-order QCD corrections to hadronic $\tau$ decays

-In contrast to the the inverted expansion of $\alpha_s$ in Eq.~\eqref{Eq:aFOPT} used to estimate the strong coupling $\alpha_s$, we now apply the Levin transformations directly to the FOPT series of $\delta^{(0)}$ in Eq. \eqref{Eq:delta_FOPT}.
-This approach allows us to predict the unknown higher-order perturbative coefficients $c_{5,1}$–$c_{12,1}$, thereby providing an independent check for the consistency of the coefficient predictions obtained from the inverted series expansion of $\alpha_s$.
-As before, the Levin–U, Levin–T, and Levin–D transforms are employed with different values of the parameter $\beta$ to examine the stability of the predictions and their sensitivity to this parameter.

-As discussed earlier, in the scenario where the Levin-type transformation are applied to only three known input coefficients $c_{1,1}-c_{3,1}$ of the perturbative expansions, we use the results from the Levin transforms with the minimum possible errors in the prediction of the coefficient $c_{4,1}$.
-For the perturbative expansion of $\delta^{(0)}$, there is only one Levin transform with the minimum possible error in the prediction of the coefficient $c_{4,1}$, which is $\tilde{\mathcal{L}}_{\mathrm{T,2}}$.
-The resulting estimates of the fourth-order coefficients, along with their percentage deviation from the exact value, as well as predictions of the higher-order coefficients are summarized in the tables \ref{tab:coeff4_LevinU_delta0}-\ref{tab:coeff_LevinD_1_delta0}.

-In Table~\ref{tab:coeffs_LevinU_2_delta0}, we present the estimates of the higher-order coefficients $c_{5,1}$–$c_{12,1}$ obtained by applying the Levin–U transformation to the FOPT expansion of $\delta^{(0)}$ in Eq.~\eqref{Eq:delta_FOPT}, using the four exactly known coefficients $c_{1,1}$–$c_{4,1}$ as input.
-The corresponding results for the Levin–T and Levin–D transformations are shown in Tables~\ref{tab:coeff_LevinT_2_delta0} and~\ref{tab:coeff_LevinD_2_delta0}, respectively.
+The corresponding results for the Levin–T and Levin–D transformations are shown in Tables~\ref{tab:coeff_LevinT_2_delta0} and~\ref{tab:coeffs_LevinD_2_delta0}, respectively.
+For the $n=2,k=1$ case, the Levin–T transform doesn't depend on choice of $\beta$.
+Likewise, the $n=k=1$ Levin–D transform is independent of any value of $\beta$ and coincides with the $n=2,k=1$ Levin–T result; consequently, separate values for this case are not listed to avoid redundancy.
 It is evident from these results that the predicted coefficients exhibit very weak dependence on the parameter $\beta$, underscoring the stability and reliability of the Levin-type transformations when applied to the FOPT series of $\delta^{(0)}$.